 A student who is absent for six (6) consecutive class sessions will be withdrawn from enrollment in his/her program.
 A student withdrawn for absenteeism must petition administration to return.
+A student having medical documentation or documentation of an extenuating circumstance does not need to petition to return.
 Students exhibiting a pattern of consecutive absences less than six days will be subject to dismissal as determined by a School Intervention Team.

 Students in non-licensure programs must have achieved a minimum of 80% attendance at the end of each quarter.
-Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to grades and program enrollment.
+Students not having met this requirement will be formally notified that continued absences will pose a threat to grades and program enrollment.
 School Intervention Team meetings will be held as necessary to attempt to alleviate issues resulting in excessive absences and to counsel the student of possible alternatives and consequences.
-Students who miss more than 20% of their program will not be allowed to re-enroll the next semester and must wait until the following enrollment period to re-register.
+Students who miss more than 20% of their program will not be allowed to re-enroll the next semester and must wait until the following enrollment period to re-register unless the student's appeal to the Executive Director has been approved.
 Only regularly scheduled class hours will be reported for attendance.